Overview

 Hardened PHP

-If you have installed Imunify 360, it can provide hardened PHP for versions 5.1 through 7.1 on AlmaLinux 8 as well as CentOS 7.
-We now detect these hardened PHP versions and allow an elevation with them to proceed.
+If you use Imunify 360, it can provide hardened PHP for versions 5.1 through 7.1 on AlmaLinux as well as CentOS 7.
+The upgrade process will detect these hardened PHP versions and allow the upgrade to occur.

 Filesystem mount command